brotherkaif/dev-notes/javascript/javascript_oclif.md

 ```

 As can be seen above, there is a 1:1 mapping between the `test` folder structure and `src`, which should make maintenence a lot easier.

+### Using Jest instead of Mocha
+The test suite used by oclif is Mocha.
+However, you may be working in a project that uses Jest.

+To swap the test engine out:
+- remove all `mocha` references from `devDependencies` within the `package.json` file of the project
+- add `jest` as a `devDependencies`
+- reinstall dependencies and try running test suite again

+In theory, the `mocha` syntax used in the test scaffolds that the `generate` command creates should all be compatible with `jest`.
+This includes the oclif library functions `expect` and `test` from `@oclif/test` which greatly simplify writing test files.

+However, you might want to use the `jest` versions of `test` and `expect`.
+You can do this by removing `expect` (to default to the `jest` one) and aliasing `test` to something else (e.g. `import {test as cliTest} from '@oclif/test'`).

+**Note:** The `oclif generate command [name]` command will no longer generate the test harness if `mocha` is not found, you will have to write out the tests manually.